humdingerb/clipdinger/Readme.md

 _Auto-paste_ will put the clipping you've chosen via double-click or _RETURN_ into the window that was active before you have summoned Clipdinger.

-The other settings below pertain to the fading feature: When the checkbox _Fade history entries over time_ is active, entries get darker as time ticks on.
+The other settings belong to the fading feature: When the checkbox _Fade history entries over time_ is active, entries get darker as time ticks on.
 You can set the intervall that entries are being tinted (_Delay_) and by how much they are tinted (_Steps_).
-Below the sliders is a summary of your settings in plain English.
+Below the sliders is a summary of your setting in plain English.

 ### Tips & Tricks